It’s a no-brainer that there’s a Linux distribution for every user — regardless of what they prefer or what they want to

 Best Beautiful Linux Distributions

 Wait!
 Is there a thing called a beautiful Linux distribution?
-Is it not redundant considering the fact that you can customize the looks of any distribution and make it look better with themes and icons?
+Is it not redundant considering the fact that you can customize the look of any distribution and make it look better with themes and icons?

 You are right about that.
 But here, we focus on the distributions that look great without any tweaks and customization effort from the user’s end.
 These distros provide a seamless, pleasant desktop experience right out of the box.